JakubNer/illustrator-web-component/README.md

-# Narrator W3C Custom Element
+# Illustrator W3C Custom Element

 ## Summary

-A narrator Web component, animating text in and out of view to create a cohesive timeline for presenting ideas and driving other visual component animations.
-The animated text is given a period of time to show on screen; hence this animation is termed "narration".
+An "illustrator" Web component, animating text in and out of view to create a cohesive timeline for presenting ideas and driving other visual component animations.

+This is based off of the [narrator component](https://github.com/JakubNer/narrator-web-component) except all the "playing" features are removed: trick-play on the timeline is manual.

 The component enlarges and highlights text/html as it's flowing in and out of the viewer's attention.
 As content flows in and out of the viewer's attention, events are triggered to let other portions of the Web page know where--in the timeline of